This article mentions details of JEXL.

 1 < 3 && (4 > 2 || 2 > 4) | true |

 Access variables in the context object by just typing their name.
-Objects can be traversed with dot notation, or by using brackets to traverse to a dynamic property name.
+Objects can be accessed with dot notation, or by using brackets to access a dynamic property name.

 Example context: